irving-statek/open-pnp-wiki/User-Manual.md

 The columns shown in the Children table are:
 - **Board/Panel ID**: This is a user defined identifier for the child.
 This needs to be unique for each child of a panel.
 - **Name**: This is the name of the child's definition.
-This value is set when the child is added to the panel and is not editable here.
+This value is set when the child is added to the panel.
+It can be changed by right-clicking on the child and selecting the Replace child(ren)... option from the pop-up menu.
 - **Width**: This is the width of the child - this value is taken from the child's definition and is not editable here.
 - **Length**: This is the length of the child - this value is taken from the child's definition and is not editable here.
 - **Side**: This field defines which side of the child faces the top side of the panel.